 But, throughout that summer, I had been reading Les Miserables.
 There is a scene in the book and movie where a saintly priest shows Jean Valjean incredible grace.
 Val Jean is forced to make a decision in his life.
 He can either choose to stay in self-pity and misery, or he can remake his life with a new set of values and beliefs.
 Faced with literally the decision of his lifetime, Val Jean decides to accept grace and step into a new life.
 It is one of the single most powerful scenes I’ve ever read.

-It was in my brother-in-law’s basement (the second basement we lived in with a year) where I asked myself, “If Valjean decided to remake his life, why can’t I?”
+It was in my brother-in-law’s basement (the second basement we lived in within a 12 month span) where I asked myself, “If Valjean decided to remake his life, why can’t I?”
 At that point, I had been writing short stories for about a year.
 If I could write a character however I wanted, and they were real to me, why couldn’t I write myself however I wanted?

 If Valjean decided to remake his life, why couldn't I?